Pupil Premium Government Grant

 We also recognise that some students have gaps in their learning due to having attended a number of schools, they may also need additional support to raise their aspirations and achieve the very best that they can.
 We invest in additional teachers and tutors in Maths and English to support in this area, and spend a significant amount of our time and energy ensuring that the quality of teaching is excellent in all areas.

-We expect teaching staff to do more for our disadvantaged children so that the gap can be narrowed and so that they can secure as good, if not better outcomes than their peers.
+We expect teaching staff to positively discriminate for our disadvantaged pupils so that the gap can be narrowed and so that they can secure as good, if not better outcomes than their peers.

-We want to challenge low levels of motivation, when they exist, by providing access to some excellent speakers who enthuse and motivate young people to be successful.
+We want to challenge low levels of motivation and aspiration, when they exist, by providing access to some excellent speakers who enthuse and motivate young people to be successful.
 We also use positive behaviour management and physical exercise interventions to support those for whom that is needed.

 As a school with a rural catchment, transport can be an issue for some students in attending out of hours learning, so we support in this way as needed.